tomatohammado/gatsby-demo/README.md

 I also intend on implementing animations, and I felt that by virtue of using React I might be in a better position to implement the particular animations I have in mind.

 In researching Gatsby, I relied heavily on the [official documentation](https://www.gatsbyjs.org/docs/), as well as a tutorial from [LevelUpTuts](https://www.leveluptutorials.com/).

-This repo is the result of my creating a Gatsby site from scratch.
+However, the LevelUpTuts videos reference an older version of Gatsby, so there are some minor adjustments that we have to figure out ourself and apply.
+Nothing crazy, but you do have to think about it.

 ---